MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_07_lab_ak.md

     1. In the **Storage account** drop-down list, select the **securestor[yourname]** storage account that you created earlier in this lab.
     1. In the **Plan type** drop-down list, select the **Consumption (Serverless)** option.
     1. Select **Review + Create**.
-1. From the **Review + Create** tab, review the options that you selected during the previous steps.
+1. From the **Review + Create** tab, review the options that you selected during the previous steps, ensure that validation has passed.
 1. Select **Create** to create the function app by using your specified configuration.
 > **Note**: Wait for the creation task to complete before you move forward with this lab.

 > **Review**: In this exercise, you created all the resources that you'll use for this lab.